 Undergraduate students must have completed their last 60 credit hours of enrollment at UNO.

-Candidates for Bachelor's, Master's, and Doctoral degrees for August and December 2020 are encouraged to audition.
+Candidates that are eligible for graduation, including Bachelor's, Master's, and Doctoral degrees, that plan on participating in the December 2021 ceremony are encouraged to audition.

 About the University of Nebraska at Omaha